Sristi101/birthday-gift-site/README.md

 ## Preview

 <p align="center">
- You can try this: https://chic-strudel-0e8fcf.netlify.app/
+ You can see here: https://chic-strudel-0e8fcf.netlify.app/
 </p>

 ---